Dunkirk and the use of Shepard Tone

 Dating show audiences are more optimistic about finding love in unconventional ways: yet when it comes to physical attraction versus emotional connection, they’re still traditional romantics.
-With the emergence of dating apps like Tinder and Happn, the way in which single people meet and date has changed dramatically over the ...over 2 years ago
+With the emergence of dating apps like Tinder and Happn, the way in which single people meet and date has changed dramatically over the ...almost 3 years ago

 App results: Planet Earth II

 Planet Earth voted the nation’s favourite Attenborough documentary: will Planet Earth II repeat its success?
 This week we saw the return of hit 2006 series Planet Earth on BBC1, narrated, as ever, by Sir David Attenborough.
 To celebrate, we’ve been looking into the nation’s favourite documentaries.
-We found that a ...over 2 years ago
+We found that a ...almost 3 years ago